-When you use the Google Phone app on Android, spam calls won't ring on your phone.
-You won't see missed calls or voicemail notifications.
-On the Google phone app, all blocked calls will show up in your call history.
+When you use the Google Phone app on Android, spam calls don't ring on your phone.
+You don't find missed calls or voicemail notifications.
+On the Google phone app, all blocked calls show up in your call history.
 You can listen to any blocked voicemails when you check your voicemail on the phone app.

-When you turn this setting on or off in the Fi app, it will also turn the same setting on or off in the Phone app.
+When you turn this setting on or off in the Fi app, it also turns the same setting on or off in the Phone app.

 When you get a phone call, Google Fi also automatically checks if the call is from a fake number.
 A fake number may happen when a scammer makes an incoming call that seems like it's coming from a number similar to yours or in your area code.
 If you get a call that says " Google Fi verified" above the incoming phone number, Fi has verified the call and confirmed that it's not a fake number.

 Fi verifies calls with industry-standard STIR/SHAKEN technology to identify real numbers.
 When you get a call, the caller's phone carrier lets Google Fi know that the call comes from a real number.
 Google Fi then verifies that what the carrier says is true.

 For numbers to be verified, both parties must be on a carrier network that uses STIR/SHAKEN, so calls that aren't verified may still be valid.

 If you think Fi blocked a call in error, contact support for more info.